numerique-gouv/croissant-translate/README.md

 ### Building the project for production

-To compile the react code yourself, run:
+To compile the React code yourself, run:

 ```sh
 # Compile and minify the project for publishing, outputs to `dist/`